Vandebron/tech-blog/public/posts/spark-in-action-part-1.md

 .mode(saveMode)
 .save()
 ```
 In this specific case we will save our dataframe into a cassandra database.
-In spark, methods used to achieve the load phase are called /actions/ .
+In spark, methods used to achieve the load phase are called *actions* .
 It is very important to distinguish spark actions from the rest because actions are the only ones which trigger spark to actually perform the whole transformation chain you have defined previously.
 If our transformation phase, we described above, wasn’t followed by an action ( for example `save` ) nothing would have happened, the software would have simply terminated without doing anything.

 ## One concept to rule them all